andreasbm/lit-translate/README.md

 ## ✌️ Step 5 - Interpolate values

 Using the `get` function it is possible to interpolate values.
-Simply use the `{{ key }}` syntax in your translations and provide an object with values replacing those defined in the translations when using the `get` function.
+As default, you can simply use the `{{ key }}` syntax in your translations and provide an object with values replacing those defined in the translations when using the `get` function.
 The example below is based on the translations defined in `step 1`.

 ```javascript
 get("cta.awesome", { thing: get("cta.cats") )); // Cats are awesome!
 ```

-## 👊 Step 6 - Use the `translate` directive
+## 👊 Step 6 - Use the `translate` directive together with `lit-html`

 If you are using `lit-html` you might want to use the `translate` directive.
 This directive makes sure to automatically update all of the translated parts when the `use` function is called and the global `langChanged` event is dispatched.
+Note that values have to be returned from a callback due to how the part updates.

 ```javascript
 class MyComponent extends LitElement {